 Italian Wedding Soup

 This is so easy and the kids love to help me make it!
-Use a pound of ground beef and add some salt, pepper and any other Italian herbs you enjoy.
-Roll walnut sized meatballs and set aside.
-Brown meatballs in soup pot and remove them to a plate.
+Use a pound of ground beef and add some salt, pepper, and any other Italian herbs you enjoy.
+Roll walnut-sized meatballs and set aside.
+Brown meatballs in a soup pot and remove them to a plate.
 Use a little ghee or olive oil if there is little fat in the meat.